sub1inear/sub1inear.github.io/_posts/2025-03-28-making-of-rift-part-1.md

 <img src="https://sub1inear.github.io/assets/images/making-of-rift-part-1/arduboy_mini.jpeg" alt="Arduboy Mini"/>

 ## An I2C Primer
 I2C stands for inter-integrated circuit and is a very common protocol of communication using just three wires, SDA (data), SCL (clock), and GND.
 There are two different roles on an I2C bus: controller (master) and target (slave).
 The controller can send data and request data.
 The target can recieve data and send data back when requested.
 Each target has a unique address, which the controller uses to identify it.
-The address `0x00` is reserved for general calls, where every target recieves the message.
 Usually, there is one controller and many targets but you can have multiple controllers as well (as discussed later).

 A nice diagram from the Atmega32u4 datasheet: